masterujjval/Certifi-cats/README.md

 [Intern at Ram Raj Tech](/Achievements/ramrajtech.pdf) - Completed 3-month internship at Ram Raj Tech and worked on a real-life project.
 I learned a lot from that internship got real-life work exposure, and dealt with real-life world problems while working on the project.

 [Intern at Edunet (Offerletter)](/Achievements/offer-letter-cybersecurity-EDUNET.pdf) - 6 Weeks internship at Edunet as a cybersecurity intern and worked on a project to create a cipher algorithm.
-The other project was to make a project to encrypt secret text in an image and use the same algorithm for decryption using the same key or so-called symmetric key.
+The other project was to make a project to encrypt secret text in an image and use the same algorithm for decryption using the same or symmetric key.

 [C++ Masterclass](/Achievements/Cpp-letsupgrade.pdf) - Attended and learned many great things in this 5 days masterclass on C++.
 The session was great and the practicals were splendid.